AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 ![](assets/s_ncs_user_report_wizard_08a.png)

 To make changes to this report, edit the **[!UICONTROL Administration > Configuration > Adobe Campaign tree reports]** node of the Adobe Campaign tree (or the first 'Reports' type folder for which the operator has editing rights).
-For more on this, refer to [Configuring the layout of a descriptive analysis report](#configuring-the-layout-of-a-descriptive-analysis-report).
+For more on this, refer to [Configure the layout of a descriptive analysis report](#configuring-the-layout-of-a-descriptive-analysis-report).

 ## Analysis report additional settings {#analysis-report-additional-settings}